What's New?

 (i.e. just) terminated the application.

-- Small changes to a couple of the Web Update Wizard standard messages to
+- Small changes to a couple of the Software Update Wizard standard messages to

 hopefully make them clearer / better presented.